dev-PB/Shoot-em-Up-Game/README.md

 Personal information has been redacted from this version.
 Planning, assignment, and record of progress documents have not been included in this repo.

-*NOTE: This repo serves as an archive of this project, kept the way it was when it handed it in.
+*NOTE: This repo serves as an archive of this project, kept the way it was when I handed it in.
 I will not be continuing development on it.*

 ## Requirements
 * [Python 3](https://www.python.org/)